-While skin care products have use by dates on them it is commonly known that most products lose their potency within one year.
-Preservative do not last forever and ingredients can become contaminated with bacteria or even evaporate over time.
+While skin care products have use-by dates on them, it is commonly known that most products lose their potency within one year.
+Preservatives do not last forever, and ingredients can become contaminated with bacteria or even evaporate over time.
 Your best bet?
-Replace your products after one year, your skin will thank you!
+Replace your products after one year; your skin will thank you!

 8. Vitamin A thins the skin.

 Not true!
 In fact, a lack of Vitamin A can cause your skin to become thinner.
 Vitamin A is imperative to your skin health because it creates new, healthy skin cells.
 In fact, it is known in the skin care industry to be one of the most important skin care ingredients as its benefits are backed by 50+ years of scientific research!